adityajain07/Radar-Systems/Digital Beamforming/README.md

 ## Digital Beamforming
 The received signal is first simulated with an azimuth angle of 30 degrees with 50 elements in the phased array.
+Below is the plot after applying digital beamforming.

 ![alt text](https://github.com/adityajain07/Radar-Systems/blob/master/Digital%20Beamforming/Digital_Beamforming.png)